Adarsha-gg/lending-staking/README.md

 3. Maybe start on the frontend now?
 Learn javascript? **In progress :)**
  I AM DEF NOT MADE FOR FRONTEND

+4. Since I cant do frontend lets add the value of ether according to usd. so its get better kind of

 ### Current Problems
 1. So since now I have a private key to deploy using deploy script.
 THe testAfterPause doesnt work since I need to get the address of the private key but I do not know how to get it right now.
 I cannot convert the private key into its address directly for some reason.